Which Of The Following Is Equivalent To The Expression Below

 • Using Graphing Technology: While not a proof of equivalence, graphing both expressions can visually confirm if they represent the same curve.
 Disparities in the graphs indicate non-equivalence.

 It's crucial to remember that equivalence is always context-dependent.
-An expression may be equivalent to another within a specific domain but not across all possible values of the variables.
-For example, the expressions √x² and x are not equivalent for all real numbers, as √x² = |x|.
+Consider this: an expression may be equivalent to another within a specific domain but not across all possible values of the variables.
+To give you an idea, the expressions √x² and x are not equivalent for all real numbers, as √x² = |x|.

 Illustrative Examples: Tackling Different Expression Types